 In general these tests may be expensive, so it is not reasonable that the supplier has to carry them out before signing the contract.
+He can include the cost of the proof in his quotation, and will thus be paid when he delivers as promised.

-B3. and B4.
-Selection criteria
+B3.
+Minimum requirements and selection criteria